hamikm/NetworkSimulator/README.md

 * Implemented FAST TCP and associated events
 * Found fixes for bugs in sending/receiving packets, duplicate and selective ack handling, window resizing, and incurring half-duplex link costs

-*Note: A few early commits were made when my git.config email was set incorrectly, so the contributions are not registered to my account.
-The commits are still visible under my name if you scroll back through the commit feed.*
+*Note: A few of Jingwen's early commits were done when her git.config email was set incorrectly, so the contributions are not registered to her account.
+The commits are still visible under her name if you scroll back through the commit feed.*

 #### Jessica
 * implemented logging from simulation into JSON formatted log file using JSON for Modern C++ instead of RapidJSON